 - Graphics software

 - Oracle E-Business Suite Financials

 - Oracle Hyperion

 How to Become a Supply Chain Manager

-What work experience do I need to become a Supply Chain Manager?
+What education is needed to be a Supply Chain Manager?

 Those thinking about becoming a Supply Chain Manager might also be interested in the following careers: